willhollingsworth/References-Guide/README.md

 # References Guide
-A collection of common coding examples for later reference
+A collection of common coding examples